 Next, you’ll set off to the next stop in many madrileños’ morning routines: buying bread for the day.
 At a tiny storefront managed by a passionate young baker from northern Spain, you’ll learn why good bread in Madrid can be surprisingly hard to come by—and taste for yourself why this spot is the exception, in the form of their delicious homemade chorizo-stuffed rolls.

 After tasting your way around the market, you’ll make your way to an unassuming neighborhood deli with a surprising past.
 It was here that the owner’s father held clandestine meetings to plot against Spain’s newly established dictatorship in the 1930s!
-Today, that same space is where you’ll sit down for a mini tasting of cheeses from around Spain paired with two different wines.
-As you snack and sip, you’ll discover the origins of each product and get insider tips for ordering wine in Spain.
+Today, that same space is where you’ll sit down for a mini tasting of cheeses from around Spain.
+As you snack, you’ll discover the origins of each product.

 The only thing you should eat around Plaza Mayor is your next bite: a calamari sandwich.
 You can find it almost anywhere in the surrounding area, but today you're trying the best one around, with calamari rings cooked to perfection in light, crunchy batter.
 Enjoy it standing outside the bar, just like the locals do.